hdfsyu/GarbageOSV2/README.md

 && sudo apt install mtools build-essential clang`
 In order to install QEMU (Linux) open up terminal and type `sudo apt update
-&& sudo apt install qemu qemu-user qemu-utils`
-In order to install QEMU (Windows) go [here](https://qemu.org) and choose Windows, then download the installer file.
+&& sudo apt install qemu qemu-user qemu-utils qemu-system` In order to install QEMU (Windows) go [here](https://qemu.org) and choose Windows, then download the installer file.
 ## Steps
 All you gotta do is run the "run.sh" file in the root of the project dir, like this: